|year: 2006 cast: Clu Gulager, Peter Mark Richman, Tom Gulager, John Phillip Law, Carol Lynley rating: ***1/2|

 Dying his shocking white hair black to regain his youth, the last half is Vic’s desperate attempt to land the role... leading to an emotional finale providing Clu Gulager, one of our most dependable character-actors with an eclectic career spanning decades, a remarkable performance.

-Sage Stallone’s direction flows with an intense, jarring rhythm while the cinematography by Clu’s real life son John provides an edgy, first-person vibe of a character whose not only hit rock bottom, but exists there.
+Sage Stallone’s direction flows with an intense, jarring rhythm while the cinematography by Clu’s real life son John (director of the FEAST films and PIRANHA 3DD) provides an edgy, first-person vibe of a character whose not only hit rock bottom, but exists there.